isb-cgc/readthedocs/docs/source/sections/data/GDC_top.rst

 unified data repository that enables data sharing across cancer genomic studies in support of precision medicine.

-The `GDC Data Portal <https://portal.gdc.cancer.gov/>`_ allows users to search for and download data directly via your web browser or using the `GDC Data Transfer Tool <https://gdc.cancer.gov/access-data/gdc-data-transfer-tool>`_.
+The `NCI-GDC Data Portal <https://portal.gdc.cancer.gov/>`_ allows users to search for and download data directly via your web browser or using the `NCI-GDC Data Transfer Tool <https://gdc.cancer.gov/access-data/gdc-data-transfer-tool>`_.
 So-called "legacy" data that the NCI-GDC "inherited" from previous data coordinating centers (*eg* the TCGA-DCC and CGHub), is available in the `Legacy Archive <https://portal.gdc.cancer.gov/legacy-archive/search/f>`_, while a